Miami University: Traditions

-When two students meet at Miami, enter into a relationship, and then get married, they are called "Miami Mergers."
-Once graduated, the couple can register with the university's Alumni Association.
-According to the Josh Chapin, 14,406 Miami Merger couples received a Valentine’s Day card from the association in 2022; this annual tradition started over 40 years ago.
+When two students meet at Miami, enter into a relationship, and then get married, they are called "Miami Mergers".
+Couples are encouraged to register with the university's alumni association, which has sent Miami Mergers an annual Valentine's Day card since 1973.
+In 2022, 14,406 Miami Merger couples received a Valentine's Day card from the association.
+Another campus superstition is that couples who kiss under the arch of Upham Hall at midnight will become Miami Mergers.